poe-currency-monitor/backend/README.md

 - A third error-handler for all the other errors.

 If in development, the returned error (as a JSON response) will show the stacktrace to help you debug.

-### Testing and CI

-Jest is integrated with a sample test (`server/auth/auth.spec.ts`) to give you an idea.

-When running `yarn test`, a `/coverage` folder will be generated so you can take a look at the code-coverage by running `yarn serve-coverage`.

-CI is powered by GitHub Actions.
-The configuration file of the GitHub Action is located under `.github/workflow/build.yml`.

 ### Linting + formatting